nielsenjared/nielsenjared.github.io/content/blog/creative/index.md

 * Shape your space

-It is not what the enbironment is like that matters, but the extent to which you are in harmony with it.
-“A place for everything, and everything in its place.”

 * Find out what you like and what you hate about life.

 * Start doing more of what you love, less of what you hate.

+The last two points are subjective and up to you.
+Let's look at some strategies for the first three.

 ##### Take Charge Of Your Schedule

 Patterning Activities

 “what counts is to be master of one’s own time”

 “Being in tune with place and time, we experience the reality of our unique existence and its relationship to the cosmos.”

 Timing is everything

-More introverted people will probably bet art their creative best in the morning, more extraverted people in the evening Allow time for incubation and preparation.
-Aks, “What information or material is needed before action can be taken?”
+More introverted people will probably bet art their creative best in the morning, more extraverted people in the evening

+Allow time for incubation and preparation.
+Ask, “What information or material is needed before action can be taken?”

 Always take a break between preparing for your creative act and executing it.

 ...consumption of high-glycemic carbohydrates and fats tends to interfere with creativity by reducing arousal, whereas consumption of proteins and low-glycemic carbohydrates, unless it is excessive, has no apparent negative impact on arousal.